exosite-labs/cocoaonep/README.md

 The complete [Exosite One Platform API](https://github.com/exosite/docs) covers a lot of ground.
 This set of bindings only covers the following lower-level APIs:
-- HTTP Data Interface API
 - Remote Procedure Call API
 - Portals API (<small>Partial support, this API is in high flux currently</small>)

 This is still a beta release.
-The HTTP Data Interface API and Remote Procedure Call API are considered complete, while the Portals API is in flux (because the underlying REST API is still beta.)
+The Remote Procedure Call API is considered complete, while the Portals API is in flux (because the underlying REST API is still beta.)